Optimal inference in a class of regression models: Introduction

 Second, we derive a confidence set that minimizes its expected length at a single function $g$.
-We compare its performance to the optimal fixed-length CI of \citet{donoho94} (i.e.\ CI of the form $\hat{L}\pm \chi$, where $\hat{L}$ is an affine estimator, and $\chi$, which doesn't depend on the outcome vector and is therefore non-random, is chosen ensure coverage).
-Similarly to the one-sided case, we find that, when $\mathcal{F}$ is centrosymmetric, the optimal fixed-length CIs are highly efficient at smooth functions.
+We compare its performance to the optimal fixed-length CI of \citet{donoho94} (i.e.\ CI of the form $\hat{L}\pm \chi$, where $\hat{L}$ is an affine estimator, and $\chi$, which doesn't depend on the outcome vector and is therefore non-random, is chosen to ensure coverage).
+Similarly, to the one-sided case, we find that, when $\mathcal{F}$ is centrosymmetric, the optimal fixed-length CIs are highly efficient at functions that are smooth relative to $\mathcal{F}$.
 For instance, the optimal fixed-length CI for a conditional mean at a point when $f\in\mathcal{F}_{\text{Lip}}(C)$ is asymptotically 95.6\% efficient at any constant function $g$ relative to a confidence set that optimizes its expected length at $g$.

-An important practical implication of these results is that explicit a priori specification of the smoothness constant $C$ cannot be avoided: procedures that try to determine the smoothness of $f$ from the data (and thus implicitly estimate $C$ from the data), including data-driven bandwidth or variable selectors, must either fail to improve upon the minimax CIs or fixed-length CIs (that effectively assume the worst case smoothness), or else fail to maintain coverage over the whole parameter space.
-We illustrate this point through a Monte Carlo study in a regression discontinuity (RD) setting, in which we show that popular data-driven bandwidth selectors lead to substantial undercoverage, even when combined with bias correction or undersmoothing (see Appendix~\ref{sec:monte-carlo-evidence}).
+An important practical implication of these results is that explicit a priori specification of the smoothness constant $C$ cannot be avoided: procedures that try to determine the smoothness of $f$ from the data (and thus implicitly estimate $C$ from the data), including data-driven bandwidth or variable selectors, must either fail to substantively improve upon the minimax CIs or fixed-length CIs (that effectively assume the worst case smoothness), or else fail to maintain coverage over the whole parameter space.
+We illustrate this point through a Monte Carlo study in a regression discontinuity (RD) setting, in which we show that popular data-driven bandwidth selectors lead to substantial undercoverage, even when combined with bias correction or undersmoothing (see \Cref{sec:monte-carlo-evidence}).
 To avoid having to specify $C$, one has to strengthen the assumptions on $f$.
 For instance, one can impose shape restrictions that break the centrosymmetry, as in \citet{cai_adaptive_2013} or \citet{armstrong15as}, or self-similarity assumptions that break the convexity, as in \citet{GiNi10} or \citet{cck14as}.
 Alternatively, one can weaken the coverage requirement in the definition of a CI, by, say, only requiring average coverage as in \citet{CaLoMa14} or \citet{hall_simple_2013}.

 We apply these results to the problem of inference in RD\@.
 We show, in the context of an empirical application from \citet{lee08}, that the fixed-length and minimax CIs are informative and simple to construct, and we give a detailed guide to implementing them in practice.
 We also consider CIs based on local linear estimators, which have been popular in RD due to their high minimax asymptotic MSE efficiency, shown in \citet{cfm97}.
 Using the same function classes as in \citet{cfm97}, we show that in the \citeauthor{lee08} application, when a triangular kernel is used, such CIs are highly efficient relative to the optimal CIs discussed above.